UNINETTSigma2/documentation/jobs/projects_accounting.md

 - The `accel` partition has a memory factor of `0.2570281` units per GiB, while the GPU factor is `32` units per GPU.
 This means that when one reserves 1 GPU on Betzy the billing is equivalent of reserving 32 CPU cores.
-Also note that the _maximum_ is used to calculate core hours, so if a job reserves 1 GPU and 32 CPU cores billing would be the same to reserving 1 GPU and 1 CPU core (when using the same amount of memory).